Eze and Schlupp score to inspire Crystal Palace to victory over Sheffield United | Goal.com

 Eze was handed his 14th league appearance since teaming up with the Eagles in the summer from Queens Park Rangers.

-The Anglo-Nigerian utilized the opportunity to score his second Premier League goal of the season in a fantastic fashion, similar to his debut goal for Palace in November, which won him an award.
+The Anglo-Nigerian utilized the opportunity to score his second Premier League goal of the season in fantastic fashion, similar to his debut goal for Palace in November, which won him the club's Goal of the Month award.

 Schlupp also impressed in the encounter, scoring his second league goal in 15 appearances this season for the Selhurst Park outfit.